Smartphone Travel Tips

 With the latest Samsung phone just announced with a ticket price of around 2000 usd these gadgets are expensive items.
 Protecting and maintaining them can save you a fortune.

-So here are my tips to safeguard your phone while traveling:
+So here are my tips to safeguard your phone while travelling:

 1. Keep your software updated